Home - SMILE

 Solar wind-Magnetosphere-Ionosphere Link Explorer

 Welcome to the Solar wind Magnetosphere Ionosphere Link Explorer, or SMILE, ESA cosmos website.
-This site is primarily meant to the scientists and engineers composing the SMILE Science Study Team.
+This site is primarily meant to the scientists and engineers composing the SMILE Science Working Team.
 For general public, ESA and partners webpages about SMILE, please check the "Links" provided on the left hand side of the page.

 SMILE definition study report (Red Book), published 17 December 2018, can be downloaded here.